zhua633/zhua633/README.md

 - 👋 Hi, I’m @zhua633
-- 👀 I’m interested in embedded systems programming
+- 👀 I’m interested in embedded systems programming and artificial intelligence
 - 🌱 I’m currently learning mechatronics engineering at uoa
-- 📫 How to reach me zhua633@aucklanduni.ac.nz
+- 📫 How to reach me: zhua633@aucklanduni.ac.nz

 <!---
 zhua633/zhua633 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.